 In ancient Rome, most wedding bands were made of iron.
 The rich upper class used bands of gold and silver.
 Also, interesting is that in the ancient Roman culture the wedding band symbolized possession, instead of a symbol of love.
 Thus a man could claim a woman as his wife and possession with a ring.
 S

 During the colonial times here in the U.S. it was common for women to receive a thimble as a wedding band.
 Many of the original European settlers were Puritans who shunned jewelry.
 So a thimble was a very modest object that aligned with their religious views.
 And a thimble was practical!

 Why wear the wedding band on the left hand?

 The Egyptians believed that the ring finger on the left hand had a blood vein that was directly connected to the heart.
 And in many countries today, people still wear the wedding band on the left ring finger.

-Another suggestion as to why most people still wear the wedding band on the left hand is that most people are right handed.
+Another theory as to why people still wear the wedding band on the left hand is that most people are right handed.
 Thus the left hand doesn't get used as much, protecting the ring and the hand from being injured while wearing the ring.